Rishabhanatha: Ancient idols

+Colossal statues

+In Madhya Pradesh, there is the Bawangaja (meaning 52 yards) hill, near Barwani with a Gommateshvara figure covered on the top of it.
+This site is important to Jain pilgrims particularly on the full moon day in January.
+The site has a Rishabanatha statue carved from a volcanic rock.
+The town of Chanderi houses Khandargiri, which features a 45-foot rock-cut statue carved between the 13th and 16th centuries.
+Nearby, Golakot in Shivpuri district features a 10th-century circular hill shrine.
+The 58.4 feet Rishabhanatha Statue at Gopachal Hill.
+Thousands of Jain idols including 58.4 ft idol of Rishabhanatha were carved in the Gopachal Hill idol from 1398 CE to 1536 CE by rulers of Tomaras of Gwalior – Viramdev, Dungar Singh and Kirti Singh.

-Statue of Ahimsa, carved out of a single rock, is a 108 feet tall (121 feet including pedestal) statue of Rishabhanatha and is 1,840 sq feet in size.
+Statue of Ahimsa, carved out of a single rock, is a 108 ft tall (121 ft including pedestal) statue of Rishabhanatha and is 1,840 sq feet in size.
 It is said to be the world's tallest Jain idol.
 It is located 4343 feet above from sea level, at Mangi-Tungi hills near Nashik (Maharashtra).
 Officials from the Guinness Book of World Records visited Mangi Tungi and awarded the engineer of the 108 ft tall Rishabhdeva statue, C R Patil, the official certificate for the world's tallest Jain idol.
 In 2016, a 108 feet idol of Rishabhnatha (Adinatha) was installed at Palitana.

-In Madhya Pradesh, there is the Bawangaja (meaning 52 yards) hill, near Barwani with a Gommateshvara figure covered on the top of it.
-This site is important to Jain pilgrims particularly on the full moon day in January.
-The site has a Rishabanatha statue carved from a volcanic rock.
-The 58.4 feet Rishabhanatha Statue at Gopachal Hill, Gwalior Fort, Madhya Pradesh.
-Thousands of Jain idols including 58.4 foot idol of Rishabhanatha were carved in the Gopachal Hill idol from 1398 CE to 1536 CE by rulers of Tomar dynasty rulers – Viramdev, Dungar Singh and Kirti Singh.

 A 43 ft statue of Rishabhanatha was unveiled at the Abhay Prabhavana Museum in 2024.